Dodgers' Trevor Bauer reinstated after MLB suspension reduced from 324 to 194 games

 Trevor Bauer has been reinstated after an arbitrator reduced his suspension from 324 games to 194 games, MLB announced Thursday.

-It has been more than two years since Bauer last appeared on an MLB mound, having been placed on paid administrative leave on July 2, 2021 after a woman accused him of choking her to unconsciousness and assaulting her during a sexual encounter earlier that year.
+It has been more than a year since Bauer last appeared on an MLB mound, having been placed on paid administrative leave on July 2, 2021, after a woman accused him of choking her to unconsciousness and assaulting her during a sexual encounter earlier that year.
 Two more accusers have since come forward.

-That administrative leave eventually led to the unprecedented suspension of two full years' worth of games in April this year, without credit for time served for his paid leave.
-It appears the arbitrator opted to count that leave as part of the suspension, while docking Bauer $50 million worth of pay in 2023 to cover the amount he was paid while sidelined.
+That administrative leave eventually led to the unprecedented suspension of two full years' worth of games in April, without credit for time served on paid leave.
+The arbitrator opted to count that leave as part of Bauer's suspension while docking him 50 games' worth of pay in 2023 to cover the amount he was paid while sidelined.

 MLB's full statement on Trevor Bauer decision